coder/docs/workspaces/editors.md

 There are two ways to install and access JupyterLab in Coder.

-For starters, Jupyter Notebook (or JupyterLab via `pip3 install jupyterlab`) must be installed in the Dockerfile.
+For starters, JupyterLab via `pip3 install jupyterlab` must be installed in the Dockerfile.

 The first way renames the `jupyter` binary and copies a new `jupyter` that adjusts the arguments passed to the `jupyter` binary to tell Coder to launch